rememberSoftwares/yacana/README.md

 ---

 Yacana does not do things this way but is bound to the same limitations.
 Two agents' chats give the best results.
-For this reason, we also created a conversational pattern that is a dual agents pattern.
+For this reason, we also created a conversational pattern that is a dual-agent pattern.
 To achieve this we force a shift between the two agents by adding one message in ont of the AGent's conversation history.
 This shift then allows them to speak with each other.

 Let's take an example:
 * Agent1 has the main task of storing a list of numbers.
 The list is empty ;